onlyquake/xonotic-wiki/Repository_Access.md

 **Note:** if you encounter en error similar to darkplaces#111, try `./all clean && ./all compile -r -0`.

-You can use just `./all compile` to create a slower unoptimized build with debug symbols but usually you want `-r`.
+You can use just `./all compile -d` to create a slower unoptimized (debug) build with debug symbols but usually you want `-r` (which is also the new default if you have recent enough git).

 The `./all run` or `./all compile` line can be followed by `dedicated` to build or run the executable for server hosting.
 E.g. `./all compile -r dedicated`.